shakib609/spectral-technical-exam/README.md

 Then the unit-tests can be run for the servers with the below commands respectively.
 - grpc_server - `docker compose run grpc_server pytest`
 - grpc_client_http - `docker compose run grpc_client_http pytest`

+### Running Integration Tests

+To run the integration-tests for the servers run the below commands

+- build the docker images - `docker compose build`
+- change into the `integration_tests` directory - `cd integration_tests`
+- Install dependencies - `poetry test`
+- Run tests - `poetry run pytest`